 - In a Homicide Hunter episode where Joe Kenda is investigating the disappearance of a high school student, her principal mentions that someone called in sick on the girl's behalf, but he suspected the message was fake—the guy claimed to be her father, but sounded like a teenager.
 He indicated that this was hardly the first time that students had tried to pull a stunt like this (and it probably frequently happens elsewhere).

 - Happens on House of Anubis- Eddie, with KT's help, forged a break-up letter for Fabian claiming it was written by Nina.
 Fabian didn't fall for it, however, because he knew that the letter was written in a way Nina didn't write.
 Eddie didn't do it to be malicious; He DID have a letter from Nina for Fabian, but lost it, so tried to make his own instead.

 - Leverage: After the team foils an attempt on the life of a client in "The Homecoming Job", they find a suicide note on the hitmen intended to make it looks like he'd been Driven to Suicide.

-- M*A*S*H. Klinger occasionally would forge letters, particularly in mail call episodes, in further attempts to get a discharge; Henry kept many of Klinger's letters on record and uses them against him to point out how ridiculous the claims in the letters are, leading up to one letter that reads, "Half of the family dying, other half pregnant."
+- M*A*S*H. Klinger occasionally would forge letters, particularly in mail call episodes, in further attempts to get a discharge, usually claiming that a family member of his had died and/or suddenly become pregnant; Henry kept many of Klinger's letters on record and uses them against him to point out how ridiculous the claims in the letters are, culminating in one letter that reads, "Half of the family dying, other half pregnant."
 Potter, on the other hand, dug a little deeper when Klinger tried to pull a similar stunt on him.
 Incidentally, Klinger has no brothers.